-Find a reputable breeder if you want a purebred kitten.
+If you want a purebred kitten.
 If you are open to different breeds or adult cats, consider visiting a nearby shelter to see what’s available.

-Meet your cat.
 Most breeders allow people to visit a kitten’s mother or parents and the litter of kittens from which they are adopting before the kitten is old enough to go home.

-Assess the health history of the cat and its lineage as much as possible.
 If you are working with a breeder, you should receive information about your kitten’s parents, at a minimum.

-Prepare your home for your cat.
 Invest in one or more litter boxes (at least one per cat in your home), research high-quality food, choose which one you’ll start your cat on, and make sure there are toy and enrichment activities on and for your new pet.

 Basepaws gets our recommendation for cat DNA testing because they're an established company, they are the market leader, and provide terrific info for you and your cat.

 Our In-Depth Review of the popular cat DNA Tests.